-The purpose of this document is to provide all MOU signatories with insights and lessons that the VolEd Office learned through executing ICP cycles.
-While the VolEd Office provided specific feedback to each institution assessed in 2017-2022, this document can provide overarching insights to the remaining institutions who have not yet been a part of the assessment process.
+The purpose of this document is to provide all MOU signatories with insights and lessons that the VolEd Office learned through executing the first three annual cycles of the ICP.
+While the VolEd Office provided specific feedback to each institution assessed from 2017-2019, this document can provide overarching insights to the remaining institutions who have not yet been a part of the assessment process.
 This will enable proactive institutions to perform an internal review of their compliance, and potentially take actions to improve that compliance.